5823 Main St. New Port Richey, FL 34652

 A routine checkup is far more comprehensive than most people realize.
 During general dentistry appointments, our team evaluates much more than just your teeth.
 Here’s what a typical visit at Dentistry on Main Street includes:

-• A thorough examination of your teeth, gums, and jaw for signs of decay, gum disease, or structural issues
+A thorough look at teeth, gums, and jaw for decay, gum disease, or structural issues.

-• Professional cleaning to remove plaque and tartar from hard-to-reach areas
+Removes plaque and tartar from hard-to-reach areas brushing can’t touch.

 Each of these components plays a role in protecting not just your smile, but your overall health.
 Research from the Centers for Disease Control and Prevention highlights that oral health is closely linked to systemic conditions including diabetes and heart disease, underscoring the importance of regular dental monitoring.